dcntrlzd/pheme-kit/README.md

 Pheme Kit uses Ethereum as a registry layer and IPFS (for now) as the storage layer to provide decentralized content feed or feeds.
 Therefore enabling censorship resistant content distribution.

-The storage layer is abstracted so i can support multiple storage layers even inside a single feed although IPFS is the sole storage layer implementation as of today.
+The storage layer is abstracted so it can support multiple storage layers even inside a single feed although IPFS is the sole storage layer implementation as of today.

 ## How It Works